Engaged and Connected

 High School Social Group

 The high school social group is a monthly gathering for high school age teens with DS.
 The goal is to build friendships and foster independence in a safe and fun environment.
 These monthly events are most appropriate for older teens that are mostly independent and have a desire to (or their parents have a desire for them to) connect with peers.
 The locations vary from month to month but always include games, food, and fun!
 The events are hosted by DSACO with the support of volunteers.
 Families are welcome to gather in their own space at the location or drop off and pick up.
 Food and drinks for teens provided by DSACO.
-Please visit our Events Calendar to find out when our next outing is!

 M.O.M.S.